 Dr Beratgul Echeverria, Neurologist and Neurophysiologist

 MD (Turkey), FCNeur (Turkey)

-Dr Beratgul Gur Echeverria qualified as an MD in Ankara, Turkey, in 2000 and spent five years in research and specialist training as a Neurologist.
-She then worked in a busy neurological clinic, seeing up to 50-60 out-patients per day in public and private hospital settings, as one of only four Neurologists serving a local population of 200,000.
+Dr Beratgul Echeverria qualified as an MD in Ankara, Turkey, in 2000 and spent five years in research and specialist training as a Neurologist.
+She then worked in a busy neurological clinic, seeing up to 50-60 out-patients per day in public and 20-30 patients per day in private hospital settings, as one of only four Neurologists serving a local population of 200,000.
 During this period, she trained and qualified in neurophysiology (NCS, EMG and EEG) and found that she loved this particular neurological sub-specialty.
-In due course, Berat married and emigrated to Australia with her husband and three children in 2017, where her training in neurology was found by the RACP to be “substantially comparable” to that of Australian-trained Neurologists.
+In due course, Beratgul married and emigrated to Australia with her husband and three children in 2016, where her training in neurology was found by the RACP to be “substantially comparable” to that of Australian-trained Neurologists.

-Berat has broad experience of neurology, but wishes now to sub-specialise in neurophysiology for the indefinite future, in view of having particularly enjoyed her experience of neurophysiology in Turkey, where she studied some thousands of patients.
-She is therefore a very welcome addition to Corbett Neurophysiology Services (CNS) and expects to be joining the group in April 2018, particularly to service patients in the Browns Plains catchment area.
+Beratgul has broad experience of neurology, but wishes now to sub-specialise in neurophysiology for the indefinite future, in view of having particularly enjoyed her experience of neurophysiology in Turkey, where she studied some thousands of patients.
+She is therefore a very welcome addition to Corbett Neurophysiology Services (CNS) and is currently seeing patients at our Brisbane practice, in conjunction with our founder, Professor John Corbett.

 Dr Terence Chou, Consultant Neurologist and Neurophysiologist